ahodot01/piazza-saas/README.md

-Piazza-SaaS is a cloud-based web application built using Node.js, Express.js, MongoDB, and Docker and support of OAuth 2.0.
+Piazza-SaaS is a Twitter-like cloud-based web application built using Node.js, Express.js, MongoDB, and Docker and support of OAuth 2.0.
 The program is deployed on a Google Cloud Virtual Machine (VM).
 While the backend and basic functionality are fully completed, the frontend currently remains missing because it was not an essential component of this coursework.